jvanelteren/blog_archived/_posts/2021-07-10-adventofcode.md

 A puzzle where you are presented with a set of points with a direction.
 Again an simulation where at a certain point of time it's litteratly the stars align into a your answer.
 Felt great joy when I found the answer.

 ### 1) 2019 Day 22: [Slam Shuffle](https://adventofcode.com/2019/day/22)
 And the number one, the only puzzle in 2019 I didn't solve in the same day.
 Take a deck of cards, apply some operations on it and identify the xth card.
 Easy enough right?
 Yes, untill that deck consists of a TRILLION cards and you have to apply the operations a TRILLION times.
 It took me around 20 hours and was so close to breaking and giving up.
-Wrote a [small post on reddit](https://www.reddit.com/r/adventofcode/comments/ees6bj/2019_day_22_part_2_story_of_solving_spoilers/)on it.
+Wrote a [small post on reddit](https://www.reddit.com/r/adventofcode/comments/ees6bj/2019_day_22_part_2_story_of_solving_spoilers/) on it.

 I've uploaded my solutions to [GitHub](https://github.com/jvanelteren/advent_of_code).
+People post their solutions on [the AoC subreddit](https://www.reddit.com/r/adventofcode/).
 See you all December 1st 5:50AM!